DarthBanjo/starwarsd6-essentialcompanion-od6s/attributions.md

 - "Star Wars and the Power of Costume July 2018 08 (Luke Skywalker's Jedi robes from Episode VI).jpg" by Michael Barera is marked with CC BY-SA 4.0.
 - "Star Wars and the Power of Costume July 2018 43 (Imperial officer's costume, hat, code cylinders, holster, and blaster from Episode VI).jpg" by Michael Barera, CC BY-SA 4.0
 - "Spare parts kit" by Epakai is marked with CC BY-SA 2.0.
-- "Polyken_Duct_tape.jpg" by Markbritton, CC BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0>, via Wikimedia Commons
+- "Polyken_Duct_tape.jpg" by Markbritton, is marked with CC BY-SA 3.0.
 - "Graham And The Fire Extinguisher" by foilman is marked with CC BY-SA 2.0.
+- "Hatchet" By GWphotograph - Own work, CC BY-SA 4.0.
+- "Star Wars and the Power of Costume July 2018 27 (Rey's costume from Episode VII).jpg" by Michale Barera is marked with CC BY-SA 4.0.

 ### Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)